-Having spent half my life, quite precisely, at Atlantic College, as a student and as a teacher, I decided to move to Berlin, – one of only two cities in Germany I was considering: and it does not feel like 'returning' somewhere at all! – but for most of the year I am living in Kigali, (in Rwanda, not in the Rhonda ...) where I am very happy, have made close friends, and am teaching and working at a school.
-I guess I had known for quite some time that I would be living in Africa for a few years at some time in my life.
-So nowadays I am spending about 8 1/2 months every year in Rwanda, 2 months in Berlin and 1 1/2 months travelling.
+Having spent half my life, quite precisely, at Atlantic College, as a student and as a teacher, I decided to 'retire' to Berlin – one of only two cities in Germany I was considering: and it has not felt like 'returning' somewhere at all! – and at the same time to Kigali, (in Rwanda, not in the Rhonda ...) where I have been very happy and have made – and continue to make – close friends.

 An important point, I have found, in teaching mathematics is to explain to students that (and why) certain identities do not hold, or certain forms of arguments are not valid.
 Examples: